Our products

 What exactly is cod brandade?

-Cod brandade (or brandade in French) is an emulsion of desalted cod with olive oil, to which garlic is added and, according to tradition, cooked potato or milk/cream.
+Cod brandade (or brandade in French) is an emulsion of desalted cod with olive oil, to which garlic and, traditionally, cooked potato or milk/cream are added.
 The result is a smooth and aromatic cream that can be served cold, warm, or hot.
 Its origin is disputed between Nîmes (France) and the Catalan coast, but it is a shared heritage of all Mediterranean cuisine.

 Where can I buy panipuris?

 Panipuris can be found in Asian or Indian food stores, both physical and online.
-In Barcelona, you'll easily find them in stores in the Raval or specialized supermarkets like Badal Asian Market.
-They come in packages of 50-100 units, already fried and ready to fill.
-They can be stored for months in an airtight container.
+In Barcelona, you'll easily find them in stores in El Raval or in specialized supermarkets like Badal Asian Market.
+They come in packages of 50-100 pre-fried units, ready to fill.
+They keep for months in an airtight container.

 Can I prepare the brandade in advance?

-Yes, the brandade can be prepared up to 24 hours in advance and stored in the refrigerator, covered with cling film in contact.
+Yes, the brandade can be prepared up to 24 hours in advance and stored in the refrigerator covered with cling film touching the surface.
 The herb mayonnaise can also be made the day before.
-The only thing that cannot be done in advance is the assembly of the panipuris: they must be filled just before serving to maintain their crispness.
+The only thing that cannot be done in advance is assembling the panipuris: they must be filled just before serving to maintain their crispness.

 What type of cod does Ada Parellada recommend for brandade?